Victory for Germany in Jaws of Defeat, Air War over Schweinfurt (1943)

 Schweinfurt had a string of factories and was a lynchpin in the German war effort.
 Hitler himself had stressed the importance of this place and a string of anti –Aircraft defenses had been erected around the city.

-In a service paper which the Air Marshal presented to the Allied supreme commander, he had advocated a day and night bombing of German industrial centers.
-Though the high command agreed with him, the limitation was that the USAAF and RAF did not have the long-range planes to penetrate deep into Germany.
-All the same, a decision to bomb German industrial centers was approved.
+In a service paper that the Air Marshal presented to the Allied supreme commander, he had advocated a day and night bombing of German industrial centers.
+Though the high command agreed with him, the limitation was that the USAAF and RAF did not have the long-range planes to penetrate into Germany.
+Despite this, a decision to bomb German industrial centers was approved.

 The Raids of 1943

 The USAAF started the bombing raids from 1943.
+This was after the long-range bombers like the B-29 were made operational.
 In August 1943 bombers of the USAAF attacked Schweinfurt, but though the factories were hit and production curtailed, the Allied Air Force suffered heavy losses.

 The German fighter defenses were good and their AA guns extracted a heavy toll.
 The heavy losses made the USAAF postpone their next raid by almost 4 months.
 The raid in August 1943 gave important lessons to the Allied forces.
 It dawned on them that the German night defenses were good and their pilots adept at night flying.